 A Simple Light Bulb

 Thomas Edison opened the Edison Electric Light Company in 1878.
 He invented a carbon filament lamp and worked on improving the incandescent light bulb.
 This light bulb burned for more than 13 hours and was marketed for home use.
-His helpers, who worked with Edison at the light company, spent time on developing other inventions with him that helped the electric systems work, such as switches, fuses and wires.
+His helpers, who worked with Edison at the light company, spent time on developing other inventions with him that helped the electric systems work, such as:

 Other Projects by Edison